Every DJ Needs Music… But where do we find it?

 Blogs are a fantastic source of new music.
 The only tricky part about blogs is deciding which ones to follow and keep checking on, so to make this easier why not use Hype Machine to search them all for you!

 Again all you need to do is choose a starting point.
 Type the name of an artist or track in its search engine, then follow through to the blogs that track is listed on to discover similar music.

 Music Streaming Services

-Streaming has become the new standard for music consumption with average of 46.4 million people having a paid music subscription in first half of 2018 alone.
+Streaming has become the new standard for music consumption with an average of 46.4 million people having a paid music subscription in the first half of 2018 alone.
 With this in mind DJ software has recently started to shift towards this market with Algoriddim supporting Spotify and Serato bringing SoundCloud Go and Tidal onboard.
-By the end of 2019 we are hoping to have a dedicated streaming plan from online music giants BeatPort too.
+By the end of 2019, we are hoping to have a dedicated streaming plan from online music giants Beatport too.
 However, streaming tracks into your DJ software isn’t the only way to make use of these platforms.
 The automatic playlists generated within Spotify and Apple Music are been a fantastic way of discovering new music for DJ’s based on their current listening habits.

-Apple music for example has A-List playlists for nearly every genre allowing you to keep up to date with the latest tunes from each.
-Spotify’s for you daily playlists are genre based and a fantastic blend of previously listened to music and new tracks to compliment!
+Apple music, for example, has A-List playlists for nearly every genre allowing you to keep up to date with the latest tunes from each.
+Spotify’s for you daily playlists are genre-based and a fantastic blend of previously listened to music and new tracks to compliment!

 Most streaming services are a fantastic place to hunt for music, just remember you will need to download the files from another service if you aren’t using a compatible DJ programme.

 If you’re not signed up to either service why not use Playlists.net, a website which allows you to search through Spotify playlists without being a member, this means you can still get inspired without even having to sign up!

 Again just start searching for artists, labels, genres that take your fancy and see what Spotify has already come up with!

 Here are some of our best selling DJ courses!